 The Museums

-The Issaquah History Museums showcases our area’s history with two historic buildings, the Issaquah Depot Museum (open Saturdays & Sundays) and Gilman Town Hall Museum (Temporarily Closed).
+The Issaquah History Museums showcases our area’s history with two historic buildings, the Issaquah Depot Museum (open Saturdays & Sundays, year-round and Fridays, during summer) and Gilman Town Hall Museum (Temporarily Closed).
 Both the Gilman Town Hall Museum and the Issaquah Depot Museum house compelling exhibits that let visitors get a deeper sense of Issaquah’s past, and feature hands-on elements for kids.

 We invite you to explore all that the Gilman Town Hall Museum & Issaquah Depot Museum have to offer!